-CIS 215L - Object-Oriented Programming with C++ LAB
+CIS 215L - Object-Oriented Programming with C++ LAB 1 semester credit hour

 The purpose of this lab course is to provide the students with additional hands-on practice in developing sound fundamental programming skills.
 In addition, field trips to appropriate employer sites as well as industry guest speakers, if available, will be provided during this class.
 Co-requisite: CIS215